NFO Opens

 Several factors can influence the expense ratios of mutual funds:

-Fund Type: The category and investment strategy of a fund can significantly affect its expense ratio.
+Fund Type: The expense ratio can significantly be influenced based on the type of mutual fund.
 Actively managed funds tend to have higher expense ratios compared to passively managed funds like index funds and ETFs.
 If your aim is to reduce costs, then you can scout for low expense ratio mutual funds.

 Start investing in ETFs to gain the potential benefits of low expense ratios!